-- A. "Adult" means both individuals legally classified as adults and juveniles treated as adults by court order, statute or operation of law. - B. "Bylaws" means those bylaws established by the Interstate Commission for its governance or for directing or controlling the Interstate Commission's actions or conduct. - C. "Compact administrator" means the individual in each compacting state appointed pursuant to the terms of this compact responsible for the administration and management of the state's supervision and transfer of offenders subject to the terms of this compact, the rules adopted by the Interstate Commission and policies adopted by the state council under this compact. - D. "Compacting state" means any state which has enacted the enabling legislation for this compact. - E. "Commissioner" means the voting representative of each compacting state appointed pursuant to Article III of this compact. - F. "Interstate Commission" means the Interstate Commission for Adult Offender Supervision established by this compact. - G. "Member" means the commissioner of a compacting state or designee, who shall be a person officially connected with the commissioner. - H. "Noncompacting state" means any state which has not enacted the enabling legislation for this compact. - I. "Offender" means an adult placed under, or subject to, supervision as the result of the commission of a criminal offense and released to the community under the jurisdiction of courts, paroling authorities, corrections or other criminal justice agencies. - J. "Person" means any individual, corporation, business enterprise, or other legal entity, either public or private. - K. "Rules" means acts of the Interstate Commission, duly promulgated pursuant to Article VII of this compact, substantially affecting interested parties in addition to the Interstate Commission, which shall have the force and effect of law in the compacting states. - L. "State" means a state of the United States, the District of Columbia and any other territorial possession of the United States. - M. "State Council" means the resident members of the State Council for Interstate Adult Offender Supervision created by each state under Article III of this compact.
+- (a) "Adult" means both individuals legally classified as adults and juveniles treated as adults by court order, statute, or operation of law. - (b) "Bylaws" means those bylaws established by the interstate commission for its governance, or for directing or controlling the interstate commission's actions or conduct. - (c) "Compact administrator" means the individual in each compacting state appointed pursuant to the terms of this compact responsible for the administration and management of the state's supervision and transfer of offenders subject to the terms of this compact, the rules adopted by the interstate commission and policies adopted by the state council under this compact. - (d) "Compacting state" means any state which has enacted the enabling legislation for this compact. - (e) "Commissioner" means the voting representative of each compacting state appointed pursuant section 4365 of this compact. - (f) "Interstate commission" means the interstate commission for adult offender supervision established by this compact. - (g) "Member" means the commissioner of a compacting state or designee, who is a person officially connected with the commissioner. - (h) "Noncompacting state" means any state that has not enacted the enabling legislation for this compact. - (i) "Offender" means an adult placed under, or subject, to supervision as the result of the commission of a criminal offense and released to the community under the jurisdiction of courts, paroling authorities; corrections, or other criminal justice agencies. - (j) "Person" means any individual, corporation, business enterprise, or other legal entity, either public or private. - (k) "Rules" means acts of the interstate commission, duly promulgated pursuant to section 4640 of this compact, substantially affecting interested parties in addition to the interstate commission, which shall have the force and effect of law in the compacting states.